Algerian Mchewek

 - Add the pure vanilla extract and mix.

-- Finally add the eggs one by one until you obtain an almond paste (not sticky but workable).
+- Finally add the mixed eggs one by one until you obtain an almond paste (not sticky but workable).

 - In a small bowl whisk the egg white and set aside.